arrenree/KDB-Problem-Sets/README.md

 92
 ```

-[adverb 13.1] What is the value after 5 years?
+[Adverbs 10.0] 13.
+What is the value after 5 years?

 ```q
 depr[;8]\[5;100]